Gambler's ruin: Reasons for the four results

 Huygens's result is illustrated in the next section.

-The eventual fate of a player at a game with negative expected value cannot be better than the player at a fair game, so he will go broke as well.
+The eventual fate of a player at a game with negative expected value cannot be better than the player at a fair game, so they will go broke as well.

 Example of Huygens's result

 Fair coin flipping

 Consider a coin-flipping game with two players where each player has a 50% chance of winning with each flip of the coin.
 After each flip of the coin the loser transfers one penny to the winner.
 The game ends when one player has all the pennies.

 If there are no other limitations on the number of flips, the probability that the game will eventually end this way is 1.
 (One way to see this is as follows.
 Any given finite string of heads and tails will eventually be flipped with certainty: the probability of not seeing this string, while high at first, decays exponentially.
 In particular, the players would eventually flip a string of heads as long as the total number of pennies in play, by which time the game must have already ended.)